logo for pulau-pangkor.com

 Attractions in and around Ipoh

-Kellie's Castle
+Ipoh, Kellie's CastleKellie's Castle

 Ipoh has some very famous attractions.
 The most well known is Kellie's Castle.
-It was mansion of an eccentric English planter.
-You will find Kellie's Castle about a half hour's drive (14 km) from Ipoh city centre.
-It is now deserted.
-Its main appeal lies in the belief that it is haunted and that secret passages leading to hidden chambers exist.
+It was the mansion of an eccentric English planter.

 Sam Po temple and Perak Tong temple